 Choose water – H2O – over milk, soda, and bottled fruit juice.
 When digested and metabolized, milk releases an acid.
 As processed drinks, soda and fruit juice have the same effect.
 They’re also teeming with sugar and preservatives.

 Calcium is an alkalizing mineral.
-To get enough calcium, eat vegetables like leafy greens, cabbage, broccoli,
+To get enough calcium, eat vegetables like leafy greens, cabbage, broccoli, and Bok choy.
+Nuts, oysters, and sardines are also rich in this mineral.4

 5. Eat Ginger